ZhiqingWei/FHIR_Graphing/README.md

     **API folder**: Contain the **GraphingAPI.py** with a *requirements.txt*

     **Demo folder**: Contain a webAPI-like demo for the FHIR_Graph API with a *requirements.txt*

+  * Make sure the **FHIR API** is running in the background, please check https://github.com/goshdrive/FHIRworks_2020 for guidence.

 ## Running the demonstrator